 Medical assistants perform clinical and administrative tasks in physicians and other health practitioners' offices and outpatient facilities.
 Specific duties vary from office to office depending on the location and size of the practice and the practitioner's specialty.
 Administrative duties include answering telephones, greeting patients, scheduling appointments and laboratory services, updating and filing patients' medical records, filling out insurance forms, and handling billing and bookkeeping.
 Clinical duties include taking medical histories and recording vital signs, explaining procedures to patients, preparing patients for and assisting the physician during examinations, collecting and preparing laboratory specimens, sterilizing medical instruments, instructing patients on medications and special diets, preparing and administering medications as directed by a physician, drawing blood, taking electrocardiograms, removing sutures, and changing dressings.

-The primary goal of the Medical Assisting Certificate program is to prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+The primary goal of the Medical Assisting Certificate program is to prepare medical assistants who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession.
 Completion of this certificate will provide the student with the administrative and clinical skills needed for entry-level positions as a medical assistant.
 Students may fully apply this one-year certificate toward the completion of the Medical Assisting Associate Degree.

-Technical Standards All students accepted into the Medical Assisting program must be able to perform the essential functions of the medical assistant with or without reasonable accommodations.
-These essential functions are linked to this program page on the College's web site and are also provided to students via the Medical Assisting Student Handbook.
+All students accepted into the Medical Assisting program must be able to perform the essential functions of the medical assistant with or without reasonable accommodations, as well as be aware of the occupational risks associated with the medical assisting profession.
+These essential functions, and occupational risks are linked to this program page on the College's web site and are also provided to students via the Medical Assisting Student Handbook.
 Students are required to sign a form indicating they have reviewed these requirements and submit it to the Medical Assisting Program Coordinator when they enter the program.